dbt-labs/docs.getdbt.com/website/docs/reference/model-configs.md

 ### Apply configurations to one model only

 Some types of configurations are specific to a particular model.
 In these cases, placing configurations in the `dbt_project.yml` file can be unwieldy.
-Instead, you can specify these configurations at the top of a model `.sql` file, or in its individual yaml properties.
+Instead, you can specify these configurations at the top of a model `.sql` file, or in its individual YAML properties.

 <File name='models/events/base/base_events.sql'>